Dr. Alex Stone, DPT, CSCS

 Nerves Firing

 Sometimes, you may feel itchy without seeing any rashes or redness.
-This could be due to an increase in blood flow2 that increases the size of the vessels carrying the blood.
+This could be due to an increase in blood flow2 that increases the size of the blood vessels.
 This causes nerves to fire, creating an itchy or tingling sensation known as paresthesia.

-Additionally, vibration from the massage gun may raise the skin’s temperature, causing itchiness.
+Additionally, vibration from the sports massager may raise the skin’s temperature, causing itchiness.

 Nitric Oxide

-Nitric oxide3 released in the body during exercise or exposure to vibrations can also create the itchy sensation.
-This is because nitric oxide increases blood flow.
+Nitric oxide3, released in the body during exercise or exposure to vibrations, can also create an itchy sensation.
+This is because nitric oxide increases blood flow and circulation.

 Muscle Spasms

-Lastly, high levels of vibration from the massage gun may cause muscle spasms that can compress and irritate nerves, leading to itchiness.
+Lastly, high vibration levels from the percussion massager may cause muscle spasms that can compress and irritate nerves, leading to itchiness.

-If you are dealing with numbness while using your massage gun, be sure to stop and talk to your doctor or physical therapist.
-But don’t worry, the itchiness from these last three causes typically goes away as soon as the massage session is over.
+If you experience numbness while using your massage gun, be sure to stop and talk to your doctor or physical therapist.
+The itchiness from these last three causes typically goes away as soon as the massage session is over.

-Now that we’ve discussed the causes of itchiness from using a massage gun, it’s time to talk about whether changing the device could help alleviate the problem.
+Now that we’ve discussed the causes of itchiness caused by using a massage gun, it’s time to talk about whether changing the device could help alleviate the problem.

-For some people, using a gentler or less vibrational massage gun could potentially do the trick.
+For some people, using a gentler or less vibrational sports massager could potentially do the trick.

-However, there are also massage guns with higher amplitudes that are more punchy but less intensive in vibrations and percussions.
+However, massage guns with higher amplitudes are more punchy but less intensive in vibrations and percussions.

 These devices have longer strokes, which means the head travels a longer distance, resulting in a lower frequency.
-They typically have 800 to 2000-2500 hits per minute.
-On low speeds, these devices are often quite slow, which could be good for itchy skin.
+They typically have 800 to 2,000 to 2,500 hits per minute.
+Low-speed devices could be good for itchy skin.

-Another idea that could be worth exploring is to try using a heated massage gun.
-Some models come with a special ceramic tips that gets warm and may help.
-Heated massage guns have the added benefit of increasing blood flow to the area being massaged, which can help alleviate tension and soreness in addition to itchiness.
+Another idea worth exploring is to try using a heated massage gun.
+Some models come with special ceramic tips that get warm and may help.
+Heated massage guns have the added benefit of increasing blood flow to the massaged area, which can help alleviate tension, soreness, and itchiness.

-Overall, experimenting with different massage gun models and finding the one that works best for you and your skin is key.
-So don’t be afraid to try out different options and find the perfect match for your needs!
+Overall, experimenting with different massage gun models and finding the one that works best for you and your skin is critical.
+So don’t be afraid to try various options and find the perfect match for your needs!

 What Else Can You Do?

-Okay, so we’ve covered the possible causes of itchiness after using a massage gun and how changing to a less vibrational device might help.
+Okay, so we’ve covered the possible causes of itchiness after using a percussion massager and how changing to a less vibrational device might help.
 But what if that’s not enough?

 Massage Lotions

 First up, let’s talk about massage lotions.
-While they may not be a miracle cure for itchy skin, they could certainly help.
+While they may not be a miracle cure for itchy skin, they can certainly help.

-We recommend doing a patch test first to make sure you’re not allergic to any of the ingredients.
+We recommend doing a patch test first to ensure you’re not allergic to any ingredients.

 And if you want to try something new, check out Therabody’s new TheraOne Soothe CBD Massage Oil.